Probate Q&A Series

 1. Detailed Answer

 Heirs should ask the personal representative for a full estate inventory and appraisal.
 They may file objections if the allowance petition fails to comply with the statute.
-For example, if the spouse did not list all assets or breached the six-month deadline, heirs can move the court to strike or reduce the allowance.
+For example, if the spouse did not list all assets or breached the one-year deadline, heirs can move the court to strike or reduce the allowance.
 They can also request a court-supervised accounting of estate assets.

 2. Key Steps for Heirs to Protect Their Inheritance